Gavighen History, Family Crest & Coats of Arms

 Interestingly, early Cornish records listed reference to some of the family in the parish of St. Hilary, Cornwall.
 "Prior to the days of Elizabeth, the barton of Treveneage belonged to an ancient family called Gaverigan, from whom it passed during that reign, with a co-heiress to the Godolphins."

-Important Dates for the Gavighen family
+Early History of the Gavighen family

 This web page shows only a small excerpt of our Gavighen research.
 Another 76 words (5 lines of text) covering the years 1689, 1640, 1679 and 1929 are included under the topic Early Gavighen History in all our PDF Extended History products and printed products wherever possible.